Skip to main content

 2. Manually by users in the DNC List page

-1. Automatic DNC from calls and campaigns
+1) Automatic DNC from calls and campaigns

-Fluents monitors conversations for opt‑out phrases such as
+Fluents can detect opt-out phrases such as:

-• The contact’s phone number is automatically added to the DNC list.
+• The contact’s phone number is automatically added to the DNC list

 • The entry shows: